The world of gaming has not been the same since July 6, the day Pokémon GO was launched.

 Maybe too early, but the opportunities offered by AR games like Pokémon GO are too good to be passed up.

-Pokémon GO players are found to be spending more time in the app than they do with some of the other popular social apps such as Instagram or messaging services WhatsApp and Snapchat.
+Pokémon GO players are found to be spending more time in the app than they do with some of the other popular social apps, such as Instagram or messaging services WhatsApp and Snapchat.

 First mover advantage for retailers

-The L’inizio Pizza Bar in Long Island City reported a 75% spike in its sales over one weekend when it activated this module to attract virtual Pokemon characters to the fast-food place.
+The L’inizio Pizza Bar in Long Island City reported a 75% spike in its sales over one weekend when it activated this module to attract virtual Pokémon characters to the fast-food place.
 Another tea store in San Francisco used the game to offer a “buy one cup, get the 2nd free” scheme for players.

 Don’t dismiss Pokémon GO as “just another game”.
 This new kid on the block may yet challenge Web companies that specialize in eyeballs for businesses and may end up playing a role in major brands’ marketing.

-Small and medium retailers are more likely to turn to this game to re-direct some of their limited marketing spend to boost business.
+Small and medium retailers are more likely to turn to this game to redirect some of their limited marketing spend to boost business.
 With Pokémon GO, at least brick-and-mortar shops may give the “traditional” digital marketing channels a go-by and move on to AR games.

 Yet another thing that works in their favor is the player profile of Pokémon GO.
 The community is not limited to geeks or hardcore gamers.
-This group shows audiences of many different interest-based communities – millennials, sports fans, Pokemon junkies from the 80s and 90s.
+This group shows audiences of many different interest-based communities – millennials, sports fans, and Pokémon junkies from the 80s and 90s.
 Some firms have even reported a fairly even gender split.

-The image, they insisted, was proof that Pokémon GO was planning a partnership with the fast-food chain to drive traffic to its 35,000 plus outlets globally.
+The image, they insisted, was proof that Pokémon GO was planning a partnership with the fast-food chain to drive traffic to its 35,000-plus outlets globally.

-These rumors were proven true when McDonald’s issued a statement later in the month, saying it would collaborate with the makers of Pokemon GO in Japan, making it the first corporation to do so.
+These rumors were proven true when McDonald’s issued a statement later in the month, saying it would collaborate with the makers of Pokémon GO in Japan, making it the first corporation to do so.